xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **2.5 MEASUREMENT**
 The MEASUREMENT API return a JSON ARRAY describing all defined measurements.
-Each measurement is given by means of its name, its type and the predicity in seconds.
+Each measurement is given by means of its name, its type and the period in seconds.

     [
       {